Early Autumn (Parker novel)

 Early Autumn is a Spenser novel by Robert B. Parker.
 Spenser is hired to protect a boy, Paul Giacomin, from being kidnapped in a custody quarrel.
 He ends up taking care of the boy, who is socially immature, having been ignored by his parents, only used as a pawn in their quarrelling.
 Spenser takes him in and helps him mature through learning to box, exercising, weight-lifting and building a cottage.
 At the same time, with the help of Hawk, he collects enough information about the parents that they leave the boy alone and let Spenser unofficially adopt him.
+Kirkus Reviews called the book "disappointing for mystery lovers", but "nice enough ... for those tolerant of Parker's particular brand of tough-guy treacle".